kev-er/kev-er/README.md

 ## 💬&nbsp;&nbsp; About me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\